satsandy01/Language-Identifier/README.txt

 		javac *.java
 	3. Execute
 		java Identifier
-	   Alternatively, to specify training size to 10000 (for example), java Identifier 10000
+	   Alternatively, to specify training size as 10000 (for example), java Identifier 10000

 The program starts with training on the languages and then prompts to provide the name of a test document.
 Once you provide it, the Identifier will score and predict its language.